-Class sizes are typically between 12 and 15, with a maximum of 20 partipants per class.
+Class sizes are typically between 5 and 15, with a maximum of 20 participants per class.

-Throughout each Forest Therapy session, there may be brief pauses where your Guide will invite you to share your experience -- only if you so choose to.
-There is no requirement to do so.
-As one steps into the moment and feel that deep connection to the natural world, many participants find it meaningful to share their journey to gain a sense of peace and balance.
+Throughout each Forest Therapy session, there may be brief pauses where your guide will encourage you to share your experience - only if you choose.
+There is no requirement.
+As one steps into the moment and feels that deep connection to the natural world, many participants find it meaningful to share their journey to gain a sense of peace and balance.

 Do I need to be physically fit?

-Treebath’s Forest Therapy sessions are not strenuous and intended for people of all fitness levels.
+Treebath’s Forest Therapy sessions are not strenuous and they are intended for people of all fitness levels.